UniTime/unitime-doc/exact-time-pattern.md

 * **Break time**
 	* Indicates how many minutes out of the ending time slots should be allocated to a break after a meeting

-Example:
+### Example

-Number of minutes per meeting: 40
+* Number of minutes per meeting: 40

-Number of slots per meeting: 10
+* Number of slots per meeting: 10

-Break time: 10
+* Break time: 10

-Interpretation of these numbers: For a class that meets for 40 minutes, the total number of 50 minutes (= 10 time slots x 5 minutes) should be blocked on students' schedules, 40 for instructions and 10 for a break so that students can e.g. change locations to get to another class.
+*Interpretation of these numbers:* For a class that meets for 40 minutes, the total number of 50 minutes (= 10 time slots x 5 minutes) should be blocked on students' schedules, 40 for instructions and 10 for a break so that students can e.g. change locations to get to another class.

 ## Operations